Advertiser Disclosure

 No-Exam Option

 When required, the medical exam is usually the biggest sticking point during the life insurance application process.
-It can take days or weeks to schedule and longer still to produce results.
-But fully medically underwritten policies also tend to have lower premiums, so the ordeal is worthwhile for relatively healthy applicants.
+It can take days or weeks to schedule and still take longer to produce results.
+However, fully medically underwritten policies also tend to have lower premiums, so the ordeal is worthwhile for relatively healthy applicants.

 If you don’t want to deal with a medical exam or worry that a health issue could affect your chances of approval or premiums if approved, opt for a no-exam policy instead.
 These are increasingly common and much easier to apply for, though they tend to cost more on average.